-VSD.
+VSD

 In Nuage VCP, The Virtualised Services Directory (VSD) is a policy engine, business logic and analytics engine that supports the abstract definition of network services.
 Through RESTful APIs to VSD, administrators can define and refine service designs and incorporate enterprise policies.